Japanese Knotweed is a strong-growing, clump-forming perennial, with tall, dense annual stems.

 On your property, you should aim to control this plant and, to prevent it becoming a problem in your neighbourhood.
-If it does have a detrimental effect of a persistent or continuing nature on the quality of life of those in the locality new legislation could be used to enforce its control.

 Control can be carried out by the homeowner (download a guidance sheet below) and doesn't require a specialist company.
 However, a specialist company will be skilled at control and can dispose of the plant waste.

 Large stands of knotweed or knotweed on development sites require specialist treatment.

 On no account should Japanese Knotweed be included with normal household waste or put out in green waste collection schemes.